-Orientation and mobility services are available free of charge throughout Australia from charities for people with low vision or blindness.
-Some state and territory education departments offer orientation and mobility services.
+Orientation and mobility services are available throughout Australia from not-for-profit organisations, private providers, and some state and territory education departments.

 Before going to an orientation and mobility specialist

-- When to start: it’s never too early to start working with an OMS.
-The best orientation and mobility support comes from a healthy partnership between parents, OMSs, schools and other people involved in your child’s life.
+- When to start: it’s never too early to start working with an orientation and mobility specialist – even before your child can walk.

-- Location: most OMSs will come to your home or your child’s school for the first appointment.
+- Location: most orientation and mobility specialists will come to your home or your child’s school for the first appointment.

 - Waiting list: how long will you have to wait to see the orientation and mobility specialist?
 Does your child need support urgently – for example, because he’s going to a new school?
 It’s OK ask to see someone soon if you think it’s urgent.